WebberZone/knowledgebase/readme.txt

 == Upgrade Notice ==

-= 2.1.0 =
+= 2.1.1 =
-* Related articles, updated blocks.
+* Related articles, updated blocks, bug fixes.
 Check the Changelog for more details.

 == Changelog ==